by Rob Caldwell

 - Aerodynamic instability.

-Perhaps we have a correlation here, with the random turbulence being the bow wave, and eddy (or vortex behind the bow wave) and the periodic vortex shedding being the effect of the wind forces on the side of the van.
-The aerodynamic instability, or what I have referred to as harmonic motion, is probably related to the fact that the towing vehicle has 4 wheels, each near a cocaravanner of the vehicle, and the single pivot point connection to a van that has the wheels in the centre of the vehicle.
+Perhaps we have a correlation here, with the random turbulence being the bow wave, and eddy (or vortex behind the bow wave) and the periodic vortex shedding being the effect of the truck wind forces on the side of the van.
+The aerodynamic instability, or what I have referred to as harmonic motion, is probably related to the fact that the towing vehicle has 4 wheels, each near a corner of the vehicle, and the single pivot point connection to a van that has the wheels in the centre of the vehicle.

 To my knowledge, there has not been any scientific studies made to analyze the forces of deflected wind created by an overtaking truck, yet, the situation arises more frequently on our roads as old two-way highways are replaced by divided roads.
-How often do we hear that traffic on the freeway has come to a standstill because a car and travel trailer has jack-knifed?
+How often do we hear that traffic on the freeway has come to a standstill because a car and caravan has jack-knifed?

 An exception to this is the NRMA’s ‘Towing in Australia – Pain or Pleasure’ (about 1983) booklet which contains the following advice on the last page:-